 Also, learn ways how to create a leader in your member of Congress and when appropriate, incorporate those tips into your correspondence with them.

 In your letter, be sure to request a reply and include all of your contact information.
-Once you've sent your letter, wait a few days and then call to make sure the aide that handles these issues received your letter.
-You can use our Elected Officials page on the RESULTS website to search for the names of key policy aides.
-After using the above link to find your specific member of Congress, click on the "Staff" tab for a list of aides.
-If you cannot find or don't know the aide that handles your issue, just call the office and ask.
+Once you’ve sent your letter, wait a few days and then call to make sure the aide that handles these issues received your letter.
+You can use our Action Center on the RESULTS website to search for the names of key policy aides.
+After using the above link to find your specific member of Congress, click on the “Staff” tab for a list of aides.
+If you cannot find or don’t know the aide that handles your issue, just call the office and ask.

 Sample Letter to Congress

 Members of the Foreign Operations Appropriations Subcommittee are considering spending levels for life-saving global development work for the fiscal year 2010 foreign aid spending bill.
 I am writing to request that you speak with and write to the leadership of this subcommittee and express support for the following funding levels in their bill.
 I believe these funding levels represent both compassionate and pragmatic foreign aid requests.

 In the area of Global Health, please include $2.7 billion for the multilateral Global Fund to Fight AIDS, TB and Malaria and $650 million for bilateral efforts to control tuberculosis.

 In the area of Economic Opportunity, please include $500 million for microfinance and microenterprise programs, with at least 50 percent benefiting the very poor as directed by the Microenterprise Results and Accountability Act.